Rec Room Content Discovery

 Context

-Finding the right room to play in Rec Room had started to feel like searching for a gem in a haystack.
-The recommendation feed felt stale, and the UI was suffering from decision fatigue.
+With millions of rooms and new ones arriving daily, finding the right content in Rec Room had started to feel like searching for a gem in a haystack.
+The recommendation feed felt stale, the UI was creating decision fatigue, and new creators were getting buried.
+Time spent in rooms was declining.

 RoleLead Product Designer, Discovery